MishaLosyk/ria-analytics-app/README.md

 **Front-end**

 You can find front-end app (vue.js) in folder **"front-main"**.
-Please check there readme to launch UI application.
+Please check there readme to launch UI application.aa